sal55/langs/MyLangs/readme.md

 * No block scopes, only one function-wide scope
 * Uses := for assignment, and = for equality
 * Bit and bitfield indexing: A.\[i\] or A.\[i..j\], used as rvalues or lvalues
+* Numeric literals can have scale factors such as '5 million'
 * 128-bit integer support (M only); not extensive, but better than gcc's.
 * N-way selection: (n|a, b, c| z); this evaluates one expression only
 * Interchangeable statements and expressions.
 Use any statement/expression as an lvalue, where meaningful